nickson-jose/openlane_build_script/README.md

 # openlane_build_script
 This script builds openlane and all its dependencies on an Ubuntu (only) System.
-The scripts in this repo are namely:
+The scripts in this repo are:
  - openlane_script.sh
  - openlane_script_wo_depends.sh